queer/async-postgres-jsonb-orm/README.md

 # A/Sync Postgres JSONB ORM

 A super-simple ORM for Postgres / JSONB, using HikariCP underneath.
+Supports both sync / async usage.

 Note: I make no guarantees about it being perfectly thread-safe or anything.
 Use at your own risk.